golioth/example-upload-image/README.md

 demonstrates capturing an image with a camera and uploading using the Golioth Firmware SDK for blockwise upload.

-The application will connect to Golioth and start sending Hello log messages every 5 seconds.
-After the fourth message a sample text file of 2246 bytes will be uploaded as a way for you to verify the data route is configured correctly.
-The camera will then capture an image and upload it.
+The application will connect to Golioth and await user input.
+Pressing Button 1 will capture an image from the camera and upload to Golioth.
+Button 2 uploads a sample text file of 2246 bytes will be uploaded as a way for you to verify the data route is configured correctly.

 ## Supported Boards